mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 >       % correct:  74.33716858429
 ```

 It worked!
-When I told the code that 9 was no longer considered a number, the library's accuracy fell and the script terminated with a failing exit code.
+When I told the code that 9 was no longer considered a number, the library's accuracy fell, and the script terminated with a failing exit code.

 # Expanding the end-to-end test

-The basic end-to-end test above was good, but `roundtrip.sh` consists of many separate stages.
-It would be convenient to know which particular stage broke, so I looked for more outputs to check.
+The basic end-to-end test above was useful, but `roundtrip.sh` executes a data pipeline with several stages.
+It would be convenient to know which particular stage broke, so I looked for more outputs to include in the end-to-end test.

 In addition to printing output to the console, the script also wrote files to a subdirectory called `tmp/`: